LairdCP/Summit-SOM-Zephyr-Sample-Apps/rgb_blinky/README.rst

 Flashing and Booting the M7 Core
 ********************************
 Below are the set of U-Boot commands to load and boot the M7 core.
-Currently, two run-modes are supported: ITCM and DDR.
+Currently, three run-modes are supported: ITCM, DDR, and QSPI.
 These steps assume the name of the binary to be ``zephyr.bin``.

 Flash and Boot M7 Core in ITCM Run-mode
 =======================================